Classifying theory for simplicial parametrized groups: Internal local simplicial homotopy theory

 is a local epimorphism in $\cC$ for all $0\leq k\leq n$ and all $n\geq 1$, i.e.\ $f\colon X\to Y$ is a local fibration in $s\cC$. \end{proof}

-\begin{lemma} Let $G$ be a group in $s\cC/B$.
+\begin{lemma} Let $B$ be an object of $\cC$ and let $G$ be a group in $s\cC_{/B}$.
 Then $G$ is locally fibrant. \end{lemma} \begin{proof} Lemma~\ref{gen matching objects in C/B} shows that it is enough to check that the underlying map $G\to B$ in $s\cC$ is locally fibrant.
-First let us observe that if $X$ is a group object in $s\Set/Y$, where $Y$ is a discrete simplicial set, then the map $X\to Y$ is a Kan fibration.
+First let us observe that if $X$ is a group object in $s\Set/Y$, where $Y$ is a constant simplicial set, then the map $X\to Y$ is a Kan fibration.
 Returning to the case at hand, for any object $A$ in $\cC$, if we set $X = \cC(A,G)$ and $Y = \cC(A,B)$, then $X$ is a group object in $s\Set/Y$ whose group object of $n$-simplices is $\cC(A,G_n)$.
 Therefore by the observation just made,

 is surjective for all $0\leq k\leq n$ and all $n\geq 1$.
 Since $\cC$ is complete we have

 Therefore

 is surjective for all $0\leq k\leq n$ and all $n\geq 1$.
 Taking $A = M_{\Lambda^n_k} G$ gives the result. \end{proof}